esferatec/ec-luart-uiextension/docs/columnpanel/README.md

 Parameter | Type | Description
 ---|---|---
-kind | object | Sets the type of children objects.
-The default is ui.Label. rows | number | Sets the total amount of children objects.
+kind | object | Sets the type of children widget.
+The default is ui.Label. rows | number | Sets the total amount of children widgets.
 The default is 1.

 ## Property - GAP

-Gets or sets the gap between the children objects.
+Gets or sets the gap between the children widgets.

 ```Lua
 ColumnPanel.gap (number)